carrieprice78/website/content/publications/index.md

 Price, C. (2022, May 13).
 Essential searching skills for librarians on systematic review teams [Webinar].
 Ohio Health Sciences Library Association (OSHLA).

 **Price, C.**, Farris, D., Lebo, R. (2022, May 3).
 CE100: Essential searching skills for librarians on systematic review teams [Instructor-led course; live].
 Medical Library Association (MLA) Annual Meeting and Exhibition, New Orleans, LA.

-Price, C. (2018).
-Predatory publishing: How can librarians lead the way?
-[Webinar].
-U.S. National Library of Medicine, Network of the National Library of Medicine Seaside Webinar Series. https://youtu.be/ON6a2THN9q4

 <br>